MouseBiteLabs/Power-Cleaner-Tests/README.md

 As mentioned earlier, I will not be posting my personal analysis of the data to keep this as impartial as possible.
 I can confirm that the recordings here match what I hear with headphones *and* on the speaker, so my recording set up is a valid way of capturing the audio.

-Each folder contains .wav recordings of all tests, including one Audacity project for further analysis, if anyone wants to plot some audio spectrums or something.
+Each folder contains .wav recordings of all tests, including an Audacity project compiling all recordings for further analysis, if anyone wants to plot some audio spectrums or something.

 ## AGB-CPU-02